raytek-cafe/OpenGlass-8/README.md

 You can change the settings of OpenGlass via editing the Windows registry.
 > [!IMPORTANT]
 > Unless specified, the options below are stored in `HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\DWM` (per-user) and `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\DWM` (global).
 OpenGlass prefers to read the settings in the HKCU.
+>
+> When certain keys do not exist, OpenGlass uses the pre-defined default values.

 ### Colorization settings